 The analysis of the labour force participation rate (LFPR) by educational attainment of individuals shows that it is higher among those with relatively higher level of education compared to those with lower level of education.
 Generally, compared to the previous round, LFPR has slightly increased in all education levels, except for persons with university education.
 The August 2017-to-August 2018 comparison reveals an upward trend for all levels of education.
 Low rates of labour force participation rate among people with lower secondary education are due to the fact that some of them are still enrolled in schools.
 The labour force participation rate computed for those who were not enrolled in schools substantially increases for lower secondary school level as compared to other levels of education.
 For instance, the labour force participation rate in that category increases by around 29 percentages points in August 2018.
-The observation of the labour force participation rates calculated after the exclusion of students shows that it increases as the level of education increases.
+The observation of the labour force participation rates as the level of education increases.